nysbc/appion-protomo/README.md

 - On the Protomo Alignment Summary webpage you can watch as each tilt-series aligns.

 > **Note:** The tilt-azimuth for each microscope relative to Appion-Protomo convention needs to be determined experimentally.
 Protomo will often refine the tilt azimuth properly after 10-50 iterations.
-Once this value is known, it should be inputted into all future tilt-series alignments for that microscope in the General Parameters.
+Once this value is known, it should be inputted into all future tilt-series alignments for that microscope in the General Parameters during Coarse Alignment.

 > **Note:** The alignment thickness cannot be determined prior to tilt-series alignment.
 If a tilt-series alignment did not align as well as you wish, try re-aligning with additional alignment thickness values.